codeplea/genann/README.md

 ```

 `genann_train()` will preform one update using standard backpropogation.
 It
-should be called by passing in an array of inputs, an array of expected output,
+should be called by passing in an array of inputs, an array of expected outputs,
 and a learning rate.
 See *example1.c* for an example of learning with
 backpropogation.